WoongDemianPark/unify-emotion-datasets/README.md

 8. You're my dude
 9. Everyone needs to get the vote!
 10. It's about what kind of difference you make!
+11. What a tremendous patriot he is
+12. His future is so bright
+13. I am the hope you have been in search of
+14. a true orator for our time
+15. We are not going back we are moving forward
+16. Am I seriously the only one who knows that
+17. I just wanna cry at how amazing he is at what he does
+18. That was such a good visual of what life could be
+19. It is important to show Christ's love for all people
+20. I support helping the needy

 ## fear
 1. She seemed to be in a terrible fright.